• Skip to primary navigation

 Can houseplants survive without natural light?

 Sure, many houseplants can survive without natural light and only artificial light.
 Keep in mind, it’s ideal if artificial light is a supplement to natural light, not a total replacement.
 However, if you have virtually zero natural light, then go for grow lights!
-(Check out my post on the best grow lights for indoor plants and other grow light questions answered.)

 If you’re in a similar situation it’s totally fine to stick with low-light houseplants, but I got tired of these limitations and eventually decided to purchase some grow lights to supplement the light in my home.
 These are the ones I chose and I am loving them so far!
 Check them out in the photo below.